-The Freedom of the Streets project and the Amsterdam Centre for Urban History organize an online panel in lieu of the postponed 2021 EAUH conference.
+The Freedom of the Streets project and the Amsterdam Centre for Urban History organise an online panel in lieu of the postponed 2021 EAUH conference.
 The panel includes papers on cities such as Paramaribo, Venice, Edo, Rome, Exeter, Amsterdam and Berlin from the 16th to the 19th century.
 Online registration is required for attendance.

 |Date||2 September 2021|